Frequently Asked Questions

 How should children present their investigation?

-Teams should produce a poster about their investigation, then use this as a basis to talk to teachers and judges about what they have done.
+Teams should produce a poster (or an electronic version such as a Powerpoint presentation) about their investigation, then use this as a basis to talk to teachers and judges about what they have done.
 They are free to choose the format – it might include descriptions of what they have done, drawings, graphs, photographs, or even a collage of materials they have used.
-Our judges look forward to seeing the children’s posters when they come to visit!
+Our judges look forward to seeing the children’s posters!

 What happens if COVID-19 affects the judging and finals in 2021?

-If lockdown restrictions or precautions for safe working due to COVID-19 prevent judges from being able to visit schools next year, we’ll adjust the event to allow schools to send us information about their winning entries.
+If lockdown restrictions or precautions for safe working due to COVID-19 prevent judges from being able to visit schools next year, we’ll adjust the event to allow schools to send us information about their winning entries and carry out the judging using video conferencing.
 We’ll let registered schools know how to do this during the spring term.
 Similarly, if we’re unable to host our grand final event in person, we’ll arrange to contact finalists using video conferencing instead.